 Accomplishing this mission requires a broad range of perspectives and backgrounds.
 Diversity enriches both our department and the science of psychology.
-We strive to cultivate an inclusive community that values diverse questions, viewpoints, approaches, and participant samples to foster ingenuity, challenge biases, and promote intellectual growth.
-Click here to learn more about our commitment to diversity
+We are committed to cultivating an inclusive community that values diverse questions, viewpoints, approaches, and participant samples to foster ingenuity, challenge biases, and promote intellectual growth.
+Click here to view the BSU Psychology Department’s Strategic Plan for Diversity.

 At BSU, we take the study of psychology beyond the classroom.

 The Department of Psychology not only offers a broad curriculum featuring courses in a variety of areas and issues of contemporary psychology, we offer our students numerous opportunities to learn through experience.

 Join the Psychology Club to organize community outings with your peers or pursue an internship with a local organization.
 Work side by side with your professors on their research – or complete your own and present it at a local or regional conference.